OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

    * please charge 10 hours to woodgrove bank in trey research (POST request)
    * please add sanjay to the contoso project for trey research (POST request with easy to forget entities, hoping to prompt the user; for now they are defaulted)

+Notice that each prompt mentions "trey"; this isn't necessary once you have mentioned Trey in a conversation, but it does help Copilot decide to call your plugin.
+This is an advantage of Declarative Copilots, where the plugin is explicitly declared and it's not necessary to establish intent to call it.

 If the sample files are installed and accessible to the logged-in user,

    * find my hours spreadsheet and get the hours for woodgrove, then bill the client